Pembroke Haven Yacht Club

 Context

-These sailing instructions cover Cruiser Racing run by Neyland Yacht Club and Pembroke Haven Yacht Club for series and individual races throughout the season.
+These sailing instructions cover Cruiser Racing run by Pembroke Haven Yacht Club (PHYC) and Neyland Yacht Club (NYC) and for series and individual races throughout the season.

 Please remember to read your tide tables and study chart(s) before competing in racing.